sorijoo/sori_demo/menu/about.md

 permalink: /about
 ---

+---
+layout: post
+title: "About Me"
+author: "Sori Joo"
+categories: journal
+tags: [documentation,sample]
+---

 I am currently a Master's student at hci+d lab in Seoul National University.

-I am interested in service planning, UX analysis, HCI related fields.
+I am interested in service planning, UX analysis, HCI related fields. <span style="color:gray">*But, open to every other things.*</span>

 My hobbies are reading, writing, traveling and meeting new people.
 Check out my reading blog if you are interested!